mathieu-benoit/mathieu-benoit.github.io/content/posts/2019/12/cloud-native-bot-app.md

 # Docker base image

 I'm using the [mcr.microsoft.com/dotnet/core/aspnet](https://hub.docker.com/_/microsoft-dotnet-core-aspnet) base image, you could find the entire list of tags available here: [https://mcr.microsoft.com/v2/dotnet/core/aspnet/tags/list](https://mcr.microsoft.com/v2/dotnet/core/aspnet/tags/list).
 If you don't know yet, base images of Microsoft related products are now published in the Microsoft Container Registry, [read the story here](https://devblogs.microsoft.com/dotnet/net-core-container-images-now-published-to-microsoft-container-registry/).
 Furthermore, I'm using the alpine version of this base image in order to [reduce the size of the image as well as the surface of threat]({{< ref "/posts/2019/11/scanning-containers-with-asc.md" >}}) with such small alpine distribution.
-Notice also that I'm not using latest, 3 nor 3.1 but explicitly `aspnet:3.1.0` and `sdk:3.1.100` versions to be able to update them accordingly as new versions will arrive.
+Notice also that I'm not using `latest`, `3` nor `3.1` but explicitly `aspnet:3.1.0` and `sdk:3.1.100` versions to be able to update them accordingly as new versions will arrive.
 The size of my image is now 112 MB.

 # Helm 3 and Helm chart